...

 Be Careful Who You Surround Yourself With in Front of Clients

-A few years ago, I made the mistake of inviting a “friend” to an .
+A few years ago, I made the mistake of inviting a “friend” to an event.
 She was out of work, and I thought this event might help her get back into her field.
 The Vice President (VP) of the company I was working with offered me a ride to the event, but I waited in the lobby with her while he got ready.

 From the very beginning, there were warning signs.
 She complained about walking too fast, had one drink too many, and became increasingly loud and disruptive.
 Despite my attempts to manage the situation, she embarrassed herself (and me) in front of my client.
 She even went as far as asking people for business cards, which they awkwardly refused to provide.

 The following day, I realized the damage was done.
-Although the client continued to do business with me, I was never invited to their again, even after three years.
-I should have known better—this person had a of drinking problems, and I should have never invited her in the first place.
+Although the client continued to do business with me, I was never invited to their events again, even after three years.
+I should have known better—this person had a history of drinking problems, and I should have never invited her in the first place.

 Lesson Learned: